 As part of our research we also spoke with a regional representative for Master Spas.
 Kevin Richards explained some of the inside workings of the industry, what to look for, questions to ask and where to purchase a swim spa.
 For example, most swim spa companies have clearance sales in November and December to make room for newer models that typically hit showrooms in early February.
-It isn’t uncommon for people to get a quote during the clearance season, but it won’t be valid once the new models are delivered.
+It isn’t uncommon for people to get a quote during the clearance season, but it won’t be valid once new models are delivered.

-Health benefits of a swim spa
+What are the health benefits of a swim spa?

 Christine Schulte, president of the American Physical Therapy Association’s Aquatic Physical Therapy Division, said you should always go to a professional if you need aquatic physical therapy.
 However, something like a home swim spa can be a great transitional tool afterward for staying in shape.

+“We absolutely have patients who go out and purchase pools for their home because they’ve had such success with the therapies,” she said.
 And if you’re interested in swimming laps without installing a massive pool, swim spas are a great alternative.
 Schulte said in her opinion, spas with paddlewheel water current systems create an experience that’s truest to regular lap swimming.